joshprk/yay-chess/README.md

 2. **Search**: How do we search through all the different possible combinations of moves that make a chess game?
 How should we distribute the limited computing power we have to search these combinations?

 3. **Evaluation**: What makes a chess position winning for one side?
 How do we assign scores to positions so we know which moves to suggest and which moves to ignore?

-Let's start by breaking down each of these topics one by one!

 ## Board Representation